HashimThePassionate/javascript-mastery/05_arrays_and_objects/02_objects/readme.md

 console.log(objectA); // → { a: 1, b: 3, c: 4 }
 ```

-### Arrays as Objects
-Arrays are a type of object specialized for storing sequences of things.
-Use `typeof []` to confirm it returns "object".

-### Example: Jacques' Journal
+## 🗃️ Working with Jacques' Journal

-Jacques keeps a journal as an array of objects, where each object represents a day's log.
+Jacques keeps a **journal** in an array of objects where each object represents a day's log.

 ```javascript
 let journal = [